-For characters in science fiction movies, digital signage is a fact of life.
-In the real world, we may have some years to go before we see what is possible on the silver screen, if ever.
-However, with the advances in digital technology, much of what has only been seen in sci-fi to date may become a reality faster than we can imagine.
+For characters in science fiction movies, digital signage is a way of life.
+The future of digital signage is to be explored if you want to make a difference.
+With the advances in digital technology, much of what has only been seen in sci-fi to date may become a reality faster than we can imagine.

 In the real world, digital signage represents a solution that delivers timely information.
 In sci-fi, it is easy to sacrifice function for form and featured technology may be as impractical as it is futuristic.